Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 From the UK via Denmark to Sweden

 Then your next option to get to Sweden from the UK is via a ferry or bridge connection in Denmark.
-To get to Denmark you first have to drive via the Netherlands or France to Germany and then Denmark.
-Once in Denmark, you have a couple of options to make the final crossing to Sweden.
-In most cases you got there by car.
-The good news is: on all the connections mentioned below you can bring your car.
+To get to Denmark, you first have to drive via the Netherlands or France to Germany and then Denmark.
+Once in Denmark, you have a couple of options to cross to Sweden.
+In most cases, you get there by car.
+The good news is that you can bring your vehicle to all the connections below.

 The ferries to Sweden from Denmark that are relevant for travelers from the UK are the ferries between:

-Depending on where you need to be in Sweden you can choose one of these ferries or the Sontbridge from Copenhagen to Malmo.
-Copenhagen is located on Sjaelland – the biggest island of Denmark, where you can get via another bridge (the Great Belt Bridge) or by another ferry connection.
+Depending on where you need to be in Sweden, you can choose one of these ferries or the Sontbridge from Copenhagen to Malmo.
+Copenhagen is located on Sjaelland – the most significant island of Denmark, where you can get via another bridge (the Great Belt Bridge) or by another ferry connection.

-From Copenhagen, it is only a 20-minute drive over the bridge to Malmö.
-This bridge, the Sontbridge is also famous for the series named after it ‘The Bridge' or ‘Bron'.
+It is only a 20-minute drive from Copenhagen over the bridge to Malmö.
+This bridge, the Sontbridge, is also famous for the series named after it, ‘The Bridge' or ‘Bron.'

 Denmark ⇔ Sweden